1 General understanding of the Rulebook

 The following rulebook is a guide document which is valid for all stages of the tournament.
-Admins reserve the right to make amendments to the rulebook with or without prior notice to the players.
-Admins are the decision-makers for all cases and disputes which may occur and are not written in this rulebook.
-Admins reserve the right to make rulings that are not in line with the rules to preserve fair play and tournament integrity.
+Admins reserve the rights to make amendments to the rulebook with or without prior notice to the players.
+Admins are the decision makers for all cases and disputes which may occur and are not written in this rulebook.

-All prize money will be paid out at the latest 90 days after the League finals have been completed.
-If a player is missing the proper payment information and makes no effort to fix this, the prize money will not be paid out until this is rectified.
+All prize money will be paid out, at latest 90 days after the League finals have been completed.
+If a Team or Player is missing the proper payment information and makes no effort to fix this, the prize money will not be paid out until this is rectified.

-All players must install the newest version of the game in order to participate in tournaments.
+All players must install the newest version of the game in order to participate in tournaments hosted by ESL.
 Updates must be installed before the tournament starts.

 The content of protests, support tickets, discussions or any other correspondence with LEAGUE officials and administrators are deemed strictly confidential.
 The publication of such material is prohibited without prior written consent from the League administration.